A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Gradient Approximations and Sampling

 \begin{theorem} Under Assumptions \ref{assum:bounded_noise} and \ref{assum:lip_cont_hess}, let $g(x)$ denote the central finite difference (CFD) approximation to the gradient $\nabla \phi(x)$.
 Then, for all $x \in \mathbb{R}^n$,

 \end{theorem}

-It is apparent from Theorems \ref{thm:FFDbound} and \ref{thm:CFDbound} that the finite difference interval $\sigma>0$ should be chosen to be not too small and not too large in order to ensure $\|g({x}) - \nabla \phi({x})\| \leq \theta\|\nabla \phi(x)\|$.
-We use the results in these theorems to derive upper and low bounds on $\sigma$.
+It is apparent from Theorems \ref{thm:FFDbound} and \ref{thm:CFDbound} that the finite difference interval $\sigma>0$ should be chosen not to be too small or too large in order to control the bound on $\|g({x}) - \nabla \phi({x})\|$.
+The precise range of acceptable values of $\sigma$ depends on the Lipschitz constant $L$ of $\nabla \phi(x)$, and the level of noise $\epsilon_f$.
+We derive expressions for $\sigma$ based on Theorems \ref{thm:FFDbound} and \ref{thm:CFDbound}, and then discuss the implications of not knowing $L$ and $\epsilon_f$ precisely.